eljuanorey/Zettl/README.md

 To use the app, open a terminal window and navigate to the root directory of your choice.
 Then, run the `zettl` command followed by one of the following subcommands:

 - `init`: Initializes the app by creating a new Zettelkasten-style note-taking system.
 - `new note`: Creates a new note and adds it to the notes directory.
-The user can specify the title and content of the note.
+The user can specify the folder path and the title of the note.
 - `new folder`: Creates a new folder and adds it to the directory.
 The user can specify the title of the folder.
 - `update-index (upind)`: Updates the index of all notes to ensure that they are properly linked and organized.
 - `update-review-schedule (uprev)`: Generates a list of review dates for all notes based on the spaced repetition method.